SeedTactics/fms-insight/docs/client-station-monitor.md

 material as completing wash.
 When clicked or tapped, this will record an event in the log and move the virtual sticky note from the left to the right.
-The top toolbar on the right allows an operator name to be entered and this operator name will be attached to the created inspection completed log entry.
+The top toolbar on the right allows an operator name to be entered and this operator name will be attached to the created wash completed log entry.
+Finally, the operator can open [wash instructions](part-instructions.md).

-Finally, an attached barcode scanner can also be used to open the material dialog.
-This allows viewing details and marking as inspected or uninspected any part by scanned serial.
+An attached [barcode scanner](client-scanners.md) can also be used to open the material dialog.
+This allows viewing details and marking as wash completed any part by scanned serial (even if the part is not on the screen because more than 36 hours has passed).

 ## All Material